dotnet-websharper/warp/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/intellifactory/websharper.warp?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-WebSharper Warp is a friction-less web development library for building scripted and standalone **full-stack** F# client-server applications.
-Warp is built on top of WebSharper and is designed to help you become more productive and benefit from the rich WebSharper features more quickly and more directly.
-While Warp shorthands target the most typical applications (text, SPAs, multi-page) and easy exploration, you can extend your Warp applications with the full WebSharper capabilities at any time.
+WebSharper Warp is a friction-less web development library for building **scripted** and **standalone** **full-stack** F# client-server applications.
+Warp is built on top of WebSharper and is designed to help you become more productive in a scripted or self-hosted fashion.

-**Update**: Note that many Warp shorthands have been integrated into WebSharper now (be sure to open `WebSharper.Sitelets`):
+**Update**: Note that many Warp shorthands have been integrated into WebSharper now.
+To use these new shorthands, you don't need Warp, but be sure to open `WebSharper.Sitelets` instead.
+(You can find the old getting started guide that uses Warp [here](getting-started.md)).

  * `Warp.Page` -> `Content.Page`
  * `Warp.Text` -> `Content.Text`